Chapter 5511: STATE HIGHWAY SYSTEM

 This section does not derogate or limit the power and authority conferred upon a district and its board by Chapter 6101. of the Revised Code.

-The director may install and maintain suitable, uniform markers designating intersections with and accesses to state recreational trails, where trails established pursuant to Chapter 1519 of the Revised Code intersect with a state highway.
-He may cooperate with the director of natural resources in providing appropriate means for such trails to cross highways.
+The director may install and maintain suitable, uniform markers designating intersections with and accesses to state recreational trails, where trails established pursuant to Chapter 1519. of the Revised Code intersect with a state highway.
+The director may cooperate with the director of natural resources in providing appropriate means for such trails to cross highways.

 The costs of such establishment, construction, installation, reconstruction, improvement, repair, and maintenance shall be paid from highway operating funds.

 Amended by 131st General Assembly File No. TBD, HB 141, §1, eff.
 9/29/2015.